rapyuta-robotics/rapyuta-io-docs/hugo/content/introduction/_index.md

 > Cloud Robotics is a model enabling self-service, elastic, and ubiquitous access to a shared pool of robotics resources with open interfaces.

-This model is inspired from the cloud computing model[1] is a broader definition of Cloud Robotics compared to the Cloud connected Robotics definition by Kuffner[2].
+This model is inspired by the cloud computing model[1] is a broader definition of Cloud Robotics compared to the Cloud-connected Robotics definition by Kuffner[2].

 [1]Mell, Peter, and Tim Grance.
 "The NIST definition of cloud computing."(2011).